Skip to main content

 baseContext

-Objects out of the base context scope cannot be managed, included groups to be assigned to accounts.
+Objects out of the base context scope cannot be managed, including groups to be assigned to accounts.
 Use a large scope and filter it if necessary.

 DC=internal,DC=my,DC=com